 Take for example the advent of artificial intelligence and how it paved the way for various technological advances such as voice search.
 This newest mobile device capability allows you to search for your online queries without having to type words on your mobile phone.
 You simply activate the search engine function and dictate whatever it is that you need to know at the exact moment.
-This refreshing convenience is one of the main reasons why voice search will dominate SEO in 2019.
-This is also why your marketing team and every sought after link building company will most likely be changing gears in their campaigns to streamline plans in accordance with this digital marketing related news.
+This refreshing convenience is one of the main reasons why voice search will dominate the search landscape.
+This is also why your marketing team and every sought-after link-building company will most likely be changing gears in their campaigns to streamline plans in accordance with this digital marketing-related news.

 On the other hand, while it is always a good idea to keep up with the trends and learn the latest algorithmic updates of search engines (and how to get around them), there are aspects of search engine optimization that remain to be at the core of every strategy.
 Newer tactics may help you catch up with what’s hot in the SEO arena, but the basics will be the stable foundation that will help keep your website inch up in the search engine results pages.